tshepang/blog/content/project-of-note-iotop.md

 -   You just press `a` on the keyboard, and it will sort the hungriest processes on top.
 -   Reversing the order, you just press `r`.
--   If you want to sort by other colums, you just press the left/right key.
+-   If you want to sort by other columns, you just press the left/right key.

 [The presentation] is rather busy, and it doesn't have the myriad